css-raku/HTML-Canvas-raku/README.md

 # Install

-This package depends on Font::FreeType, and may also require additional fonts on your system:
+This package depends on Cario, Font::FreeType, and may also require additional fonts on your system:

-- the [freetype](https://www.freetype.org/download.html) native library needs to be on your system prior to installing PDF::FontLoader
+- the [freetype](https://www.freetype.org/download.html) native library needs to be on your system to enable Font::FreeType installation
+- the native `Cairo` library is also needed.
+See instructions at https://cairographics.org/download/.
 - Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) package is also currently required.

 ## Install - Fonts